-The importance of incorporating sight-singing into the rehearsal is frequently discussed throughout the choral world, but rarely do we address the elephant in the room: some students are not naturally readily equipped to sight sing.
+The importance of incorporating sight-singing into the rehearsal is frequently discussed throughout the choral world.
+With that said, rarely is the elephant in the room addressed: some students are not naturally readily equipped to sight sing.
 As a result, the choral world leaves far too many students behind.

-Sight-singing, even more so than singing, is merely a skill that can be developed; but prior to being able to develop these skills, certain fundamentals, or prerequisites must already be in place.
+Sight-singing, even more so than singing, is merely a skill that we can develop.
+Prior to being able to develop these skills, certain fundamentals, or prerequisites must already be in place.

 These basic aural and technical skills MUST be developed in any student who wishes to be able to sight-sing and sight-read.
 Separate from singing talent or beauty of tone, each student is naturally gifted with certain fundamental skills, but may be severely deficient in others.

 All students can learn how to sight-read.
 The time spent assessing and teaching each student these”prerequisite” skills will be an worthwhile investment, as it will make sight-singing and sight-reading a far more successful and positive experience for our students.

 To be clear: If students cannot successfully complete these 8 steps, they will not effectively learn how to sight-sing.

 Here are 8 Steps to Prepare Them to Sight Sing

 These 8 steps need to be assessed individually with each student

 Any students who struggles to match pitch need to be singled out, albeit privately and delicately.
 They must learn to recognize when they are on pitch and off pitch.
 It is our job to meet them where they are at.
 If their range is only 2 notes, we must find those two notes and continue to expand from there.
 I created an entire online course on this topic.
 Included in the course but also sold separately is a pitch-matching rubric.
 The rubric will not only assess this skill but guide teachers to help their singers to improve their pitch-matching skills.

 2. Ensure they have a vocal range of an octave or greater